benceharomi/Beers/README.md

 5. List all beers with Water ingredient ratio (remaining ratio) - sort by ratio
 6. Bonus - Hashmap based on properties

-JSON file with data can: beers.json
+JSON file with data: beers.json

 - - - -